 *This bottle needs to be opaque, or as close as you can get.
-Hydrogen peroxide breaks down with exposure to light, so keep this hidden if your bottle isn’t totally opaque (like mine).
-I check it every so often to see if it still bubbles, and then I figure it’s still active.
-UPDATE: I finally tried putting this spray bottle top directly on a peroxide brown bottle – and it worked!
+Hydrogen peroxide breaks down with exposure to light, so keep this hidden if your bottle isn’t totally opaque.
+I tried putting a spray bottle top directly on a peroxide brown bottle – and it worked!
 Ta da!
 Buy a dollar store small spray bottle and you’ve got your opaque bottle with the peroxide already.
-Thank you, dear readers!

 - The box: baking soda.
 I actually keep my baking soda for cleaning in a repurposed Parmesan cheese container (one of my many repurposing opportunities in the kitchen).

 Added Bonus: All three are totally frugal, (some might even say cheap) homemade kitchen cleaners, especially if you buy a big jug of vinegar and hydrogen peroxide in bulk or somewhere like Save-a-Lot.

 Disclaimer: I’m not supposed to tell you to mix cleaners.
 Someone could sue me, you see, if they have an issue.
 So I’ll just tell you what I do and ya’ll can decide for yourselves what you do in the privacy of your own home.
 I am not backed by the FDA, the EPA, or even the ABCs…just common sense.
 Don’t tell THAT to the government! 😉

 Research shows that vinegar and hydrogen peroxide sprayed separately is “more effective at killing …Salmonella, Shigella, or E. coli bacteria than chlorine bleach or any commercially available kitchen cleaner.”